 From the first few weeks of pregnancy, women begin to experience a series of physical and psychological changes.
 The chest enlarges, the uterus stretches, and general symptoms such as mood swings, nausea, and vomiting appear.
-However, in addition to these pregnancy symptoms, some women feel a sense of rejection towards their spouse.
-The intensity of this feeling varies from person to person and maybe severe or mild.
+However, in addition to these pregnancy symptoms, some women feel a sense of rejection towards their spouses.
+The intensity of this feeling varies from person to person and may be severe or mild.

 Some women feel that they need more physical and mental connection with their spouse, while others begin to feel uncomfortable with their spouse’s attitude.
 In some cases, the mere existence of a spouse feels uncomfortable.